JiGuroLGC/Listen_Carefully/README.md

 ## Introduce

-**Listen_Carefully** is an offline and free white noise player , help people fall asleep quickly , but it currently only supports Chinese .
+**Listen_Carefully** is an offline 和 free white noise player , help people fall asleep quickly , but it currently only supports Chinese .

 ##  Development Background